SeanChinJunKai/firebase-ai-kmp/README.md

 # Firebase AI Logic Kotlin Multiplatform (KMP) SDK

+> ⚠️ : This is an experimental library and may be subject to breaking changes.

 Build AI-powered mobile and web apps and features with the Gemini and Imagen models using Firebase AI Logic